GiGurra/apio/README.md

 You define your API in a type-safe way with declarative Go code, and then get access to type safe client and server APIs in go (no code generation).

-You can also generate a swagger spec from the API definition.
+You can also (in theory ;)) generate a swagger spec from the API definition.

 It asks the question: